williamthome/euneus/README.md

 ### Note about proplists

+Proplists are not handled by Euneus by default.

+There are three options:
+1. Use the built-in, or create your own, [proplist plugin](#plugins);
-Proplists are not handled by Euneus, you must convert proplists to maps before the encoding or override the `list_encoder` option in the encoder to handle them, for example:
+2. Convert proplists to maps before the encoding;
+3. Override the `list_encoder` option in the encoder to handle them, for example:

 ```erlang
 1> Options = #{